R-Tuning: Instructing Large Language Models to Say `I Don't Know': Refusal-Aware Instruction Tuning

-During the inference, we first fit the input question into the template~\ref{eq:padding} and the model will output its answer.
+During the inference, we first fit the input question into the template~(\ref{eq:padding}) and the model will output its answer.
 Then the designed prompt template \textit{Are you sure you accurately answered the question based on your internal knowledge?
 I am} will be appended to the question and answer.
-Based on this prompt, the model can output its confidence about the previous context.
+Based on this prompt, the model can output its uncertainty about the previous context.
+We will use the weighted combination of the probability of uncertainty expression and answer prediction as the confidence value to calculate the AP score in the evaluation phase (Section~\ref{sec:evaluation}).